TABLE OF CONTENTS

 (G) Voting in Executive Committee meetings shall be in person only and voting by proxy shall not be permitted.

 (H) Members of the Committee not physically present in the county at the time of the meeting may participate in any meeting through use of conference telephone or similar equipment.

-(I) Any action required or permitted to be taken by the Executive Committee may be taken without a meeting if all members of the Executive Committee shall individually or collectively consent in writing to such action.
+(I) Any action required or permitted to be taken by the Executive Committee may be taken without a meeting if all Members of the Executive Committee shall individually or collectively consent in writing to such action.
 Such written consent or consents must be filed with

-(K) The Executive Committee may meet in closed session when discussing personnel matters, litigation or potential litigation, negotiations, or when discussing matters related to the removal or censure of a member.
+(K) The Executive Committee may meet in closed session when discussing personnel matters, litigation or potential litigation, negotiations, or when discussing matters related to the removal or censure of a Member.

-(A) The Committee shall include the following standing committees, other than the Executive Committee:
+(A) The Committee shall include the following Standing Committees, other than the Executive Committee:

-a.
-Voter Registration
+(a) Voter Registration

-b.
-Precinct Operations
+(b) Precinct Operations